How To Program In Javascript

 - Wrapping the entire script in one huge

-tryblock (makes debugging harder) - Ignoring the error message instead of printing it
+tryblock — this makes debugging harder. - Ignoring the error message instead of printing it.

 - Using

-try / catchto hide logic bugs instead of fixing them
+try / catchto hide logic bugs rather than fixing the root cause.

 15.9 Debugging with try / catch